jmariconda/meteor-reactive-store/README.md

 - ### Utility:

+    - #### abstract(path: _String_)
+        - Creates a ReactiveVar-like object with dedicated get/set functions to access/modify the given path in the store.
+        - The get() function is equivalent to store.get(path).
+        - The set(val) function is equivalent to store.assign(path, val).
+        - Useful if you want to pass around access to a specific field in the store via a simpler interface without having to pass around the store itself.

     - #### updateMutators(newPathMutatorMap: _Object_)
         - Update current mutators with the paths in the given path-mutator map.
         - Map should be formatted as described above in the constructor documentation.